GKcodebase/Genai-bootcamp-2025/lang-portal/TechSpec/backed-flask-api-techspec.md

 ```
 ## Database Schema

-Our database will be a single sqlite database called `words.db` that will be in the root of the project folder of `backend-fastapi`
+Our database will be a single SQLite database called `words.db` that will be in the root of the project folder of `backend-fastapi`

 We have the following tables: